 EXSC 221 and 222, or permission of instructor.
 NRSC 201 is recommended.

 This course explores the body's acute responses and long-term adaptations to various modes and intensities of exercise.
 Students focus on understanding how the body's metabolic, cardiovascular, respiratory, muscular, and endocrine systems respond to the physiological stress of exercise and training.
-Laboratory topics include assessment of metabolic rate, body composition, cardiorespiratory fitness, ventilatory threshold, and anaerobic power.
+Laboratory topics include assessment of metabolic rate, cardiorespiratory fitness, ventilatory threshold, and anaerobic power.
 The impact of physical activity on select clinical populations is also considered.

 Prerequisites